 I’ve copied this beautiful demo (with small changes) from one by Stuart Anstis, who is one of the world’s leading and most prolific researchers into illusions.
 His website includes a page of great movies, including this one.
 Whilst the yellow circles are visible, we tend to focus locally on the pairs of spheres, each pair orbiting a central point.
 But without the circles, loosely fixate the central blob, and though the movement of the spheres remains just the same, they appear to re-group into a more global view, of two pulsating, intersecting circles of spheres.

 I came across Stuart’s movie amongst the many web pages of figures and demonstrations that accompany a once-in-a-generation, landmark publication, the Oxford Compendium of Visual Illusions.
-It’s HUGE, with some 800 pages!
+(It’s not cheap – check the price before ordering!).
+But that’s because it’s HUGE, with some 800 pages.
 Almost all the leading researchers in the field worldwide have contributed, with essays on the history of visual illusions, up-to-the-minute, detailed discussions of a comprehensive range of illusions and effects, and philosophical essays on whether the word illusion is really the right term to describe them.
-It seems to have hit the spot, because it was only published a couple of weeks back, but is already showing as sold out on OUP’s own website.
-Copies are available elsewhere at the time of writing, for example via Amazon (previous link above).
-Cheap it isn’t, but spectacular, it is.

 In the era of Trump it’s got harder to tell reality from illusion, but here’s a ceiling from about 300 hundred years ago that shows a real magician in the illusion line at work.
 The inside of the dome – everything inside the gold circle – looks as if it extends upwards, but it is just painting on a flat canvas.
 It’s an example of so-called trompe l’oeil, French for deceive the eye.
 I don’t know why we use a French term – it was never a French speciality.